resilience4clj/resilience4clj-cache/README.md

 ## Cache Settings

+:caching-provider --- FIXME: do we need this if only one is allowed?
-:caching-provider - org.cache2k.jcache.provider.JCacheProvider  --- cache2k: https://cache2k.org
+- org.cache2k.jcache.provider.JCacheProvider  --- cache2k: https://cache2k.org
+- blazingcache.jcache.BlazingCacheProvider --- blazing cache: https://blazingcache.org/
+:configurator - fn that returns a config (overrules the other two)

 :expire-after (default 6000 - at least 1000)
 :eternal? (default true)